Source: Unsplash/Ferdinand Stöhr

 Presently, the standard methods used to assess prostate cancer risk are multiparametric magnetic resonance imaging (mpMRI), which detects prostate lesions, and the Prostate Imaging Reporting and Data System, version 2 (PI-RADS v2), a five-point scoring system that classifies lesions found on the mpMRI.
 Together, these tools are intended to soundly predict the likelihood of clinically significant prostate cancer(article in German).
 However, PI-RADS v2 scoring is subjective and does not distinguish clearly between intermediate and malignant cancer levels (scores 3, 4, and 5), often leading to differing interpretations among clinicians.

-Report • Post-hypothesis analysis
+Article • Post-hypothesis analysis

 Confirming or infirming hypotheses has long driven scientific research; however, this traditional and costly approach is giving way to data-driven initiatives, according to Prof. Laure Fournier, a leading radiologist at Georges Pompidou European Hospital in Paris.
 “Usually we formulate the hypothesis first, then take an image and analyze it.
 We like that in France, it comes from Descartes.
 The…